Listen to this article

 Trade Deficit Countries

-However, the US is a notable exception.
-Despite running large trade deficits, the dollar remains strong because of its status as the world's reserve currency and the attractiveness of US financial markets to foreign investors.
+Persistent deficits mean a country imports more than it exports, creating selling pressure on its currency.
+The US is a notable exception: despite large trade deficits, the dollar stays strong because of its reserve currency status and the pull of US financial markets.

 Currency Pegs and Managed Exchange Rates